spottedwoodowl/ysgoh.github.io/index.md

 ## Upskills

-- CompTIA, Cybersecurity , AI- LLM to keep in space digital age
+- CompTIA, Cybersecurity to keep in space with digitalization.
+- AI and RPA to streamline repetitive tasks.

+---